RacoonX65/apparelcast/supabase-email-templates.md

 3. **Customization Notes:**
    - All templates use your brand colors (#FADADD for primary pink)
-   - Replace `support@apparelcast.com` with your actual support email
+   - Replace `support@apparelcast.shop` with your actual support email
    - Modify any content to match your specific business needs
    - Test each template by triggering the respective authentication flow